History of Michael Conforto in Timeline

 2012: Freshman Year at Oregon State University

-In 2012, as a freshman at Oregon State University, Conforto achieved a batting average of .349, an on-base percentage of .437, and a slugging percentage of .601, hitting 13 home runs and leading the Pac-12 with 76 RBIs.
-He was named Freshman Hitter of the Year by the NCBWA and Pac-12 Freshman of the Year.
+In 2012, as a freshman at Oregon State University, Conforto achieved a batting average of .349/.437/.601 with 13 home runs and 76 RBIs.
+He was named Freshman Hitter of the Year by the National Collegiate Baseball Writers Association (NCBWA) and was the Pac-12 Freshman of the Year.

-In 2013, during his sophomore year at Oregon State University, Conforto hit .328/.447/.526, helping lead the team to the College World Series.
-He was named to the All-Tournament Team, Pac-12 Player of the Year, and a first-team All-American by the ABCA.
+In 2013, during his sophomore year, Conforto helped lead Oregon State University to the College World Series, where he was named to the All-Tournament Team.
+He was also named the Pac-12 Player of the Year and a first-team All-American.

 July 11, 2014: Signed with the Mets